chrispyy87/rpi-mipi-dsi-display/README.md

 # rpi-mipi-dsi-display
-Raspberry CM4 MIPI DSI display with drivers
+Raspberry CM4 MIPI DSI display shield with LED driver for Midas MDT0500B1IH-MIPI display https://midasdisplays.com/shop/tft/mdt0500b1ih-mipi/ employing the ILI9881C display driver.
+This shield serves as a example on how to implemnt alternative MIPI DSI displays to currently support ones.
+PCBA manufacturing was realized by JLCPCB.

 ![](250319_pipad_display_bb_v02.png)

 ## Contents
-- KiCAD schematics
+- KiCAD schematics/board files:
-- KiCAD PCB and pick & place files
+- KiCAD PCB and pick & place files:
-- Bill of Materials
+- Bill of Materials:
-- PDF of schematics
+- PDF of schematics:

 ## Copyright and License
 Schematic and PCB layout files are licensed under the CC BY 4.0 license.